-What is an Annual Review of a statement or Educational Health Care Plan?
+What is an Annual Review of an Educational Health Care Plan?

-The Local Authority must review your child’s statement of special educational needs or Educational Health Care plan, every 12 months (if your child is under five years old, reviews must be six monthly).
+The Local Authority must review your child’s Educational Health Care plan, every 12 months (if your child is under five years old, reviews must be six monthly).
 The purpose of the review is:

 • to bring together the views of everyone who helps your child